-The Group had current liabilities in excess of current assets as at 30 June 2016 amounting to \$213.232 million.
-This deficiency is caused by the classification of \$265.00 million of the Group's Medium Term Notes (the 2016 MTNs) as a 'current' liability as they mature in mid-September 2016.
-In May 2016 the Group established commitments for bank debt of \$285 million with the funds scheduled to replace the maturing 2016 MTNs by mid-September 2016.
-The Bank debt provides funding for the maturing 2016 MTNs and an allowance for upcoming capital expenditure.
+The Group had current liabilities in excess of current assets as at 30 June 2015 amounting to \$244.957 million.
+This deficiency is caused by the classification of \$285.00 million of the Group's Medium Term Notes (the 2015 MTNs) as a 'current' liability as they mature in mid-September 2015.
+In April 2015 The Group established a US Private Placement Bond of A\$335.50 million on a deferred draw basis with the funds scheduled to replace the maturing 2015 MTNs in mid-September 2015.
+The US Private Placement Bond covers the maturing 2015 MTNs and an allowance for upcoming capital expenditure.